Google releases Android 12 Beta with a focus on beauty, speed, and privacy

 Of course, there is much more to Android 12 than speed and looks.
 Users should appreciate the new Privacy Dashboard which lets you know how apps are using your data.
 And yes, you can easily stop apps from tracking you.
 Android 12 evens borrows a feature from iOS, providing visual indicators when your microphone and cameras are being accessed.

-SO, wait.
+So, wait.
 Android 12 will both run faster and look prettier?
 And on top of that, it will focus more on privacy too?
 Woo-hoo!
 This news is exactly what Android users have been craving, Google!
 So far, Android 12 looks to be quite the substantial update; this version is something to truly get excited about.

 If you have a compatible device, you can install Android 12 immediately -- the Beta can be downloaded here now.
 To those of you that do install Android 12 Beta, we kindly ask that you share your experience with the operating system in the comments below.